 Luckily, there are a few different ways to handle it, many that are more amenable than other types of consumer debt.
 Of course, the best thing is to address the debt as soon as you start receiving bills.
 Otherwise, you can set yourself up for expensive late fees and negative items on your credit report.

 Interest-Free Payment Plan

-The cost of medical debt can be well outside of anyone’s reasonable budget, so one of the first things you should do is arrange for a good payment plan.
+The cost of medical debt can be well beyond your budget, so one of the first things you should do is arrange for a reasonable payment plan.
 Most medical bills should be interest-free.
 The healthcare industry is usually willing to work with you as long as you’re willing to pay something.

 If you can’t meet the payments they request, be honest about it and inquire about special hardship plans.
 You can only afford to pay so much, and they’re going to have to accept that.
-Be aggressive about it and let them know that you intend to pay everything back, but you can only do it at a reasonable rate.
+Be adamant about it.
+Let them know that you intend to pay everything back, but you can only do it at a reasonable rate.

 Avoid Missing Payments